cran/hrcomprisk/README.md

 We can also obtain two different plots using the `plotCIF` function:

-1. The Cumulative Incidence of the both events of interest overall and by exposure level, and
+1. The Cumulative Incidence of both events of interest, overall and by exposure level, and
-2. The ratios of Hazard rations (sub-distribution Hazard Ratio and cause-specific Hazard Ratio) by event.
+2. The ratios of Hazard ratios (sub-distribution Hazard Ratio and cause-specific Hazard Ratio) by event.